influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/triggerTemplate.md

 withPartition(partition)
 ```

-Partition to write data to.
+"Partition to write data to."

 ### fn kafka.withPartitioningKey